-EcoChoice Pennsylvania is made up of 99% wind 1% solar power sourced from wind and solar projects in the Commonwealth of Pennsylvania.
-This keeps your energy dollars local and supports the state’s renewable economy.
-You also support clean energy jobs and provide further incentive for developers to build clean energy projects in the state.
+EcoChoice Pennsylvania is made up of 99% wind, 1% solar power sourced from projects located only in Pennsylvania.
+This keeps your energy dollars local and supports the state’s renewable economy by supporting clean energy jobs and providing further incentive for developers to build clean energy projects in our state.

-EcoChoice National is made up of 99% wind, 1% solar power and is sourced from wind and solar projects all over the country.
-This provides a more affordable way to protect our environment while encouraging increased clean energy development nationwide.
+EcoChoice National is made up of 99% wind, 1% solar power that is sourced from projects all over the country.
+This provides a more affordable way to protect our environment while encouraging increased clean energy development in the United States.

 What is the difference between fixed and variable rates?

-Fixed rates are guaranteed for 12 months, but there is no penalty to you if you choose to switch plans or providers before the end of that period.
+Fixed rates are guaranteed for at least 12 months.
+But, again, there is still no penalty to you if you change plans or providers before the end of that period.

 At The Energy Co-op, we believe in complete transparency.
-That means no teaser rates, cancellation fees, or hidden charges with any of our programs.
+That means no teaser rates, no cancellation fees, and no hidden charges with any of our programs.
 What you see is what you pay.

 How will my bill change?

-How do I power my home with clean electricity from The Energy Co-op?
+How do I sign up for renewable electricity from The Energy Co-op?

-You can register online at www.theenergy.coop/enrollment, email us at email@example.com, or call us at 215.413.2122.
-Signing up only takes a few minutes and, after joining, you’ll be able to rest assured knowing that your home will soon be powered by renewable electricity from a local cooperative.
+Signing up only takes a few minutes and, after you do, you’ll be able to rest assured knowing that your home or business will soon be powered by clean, renewable electricity from a local, nonprofit cooperative.

 I accidentally switched/was switched to a different supplier, help!